 Eight-Year Objectives: Assist in the acquisition and rehabilitation of 50 affordable units to encourage placebased revitalization and preserve opportunities for housing mobility for lower-income households.
-The County will prioritize acquisition of at least 25 of the target units in highresource areas.
+The County will prioritize acquisition of at least 25 of the target units in highresource areas- and identified RCAAs.
+Including central communities of Vine Hill, Reliez Valley/Alhambra Valley/Briones and Saranap: south central communities of Acalanes Ridge, Castle Hill/Alamo, Diablo, and Blackhawk; and Kensington in the East Bay